pindjouf/cyber_summer_school_application/05 - Only riches can be stolen_1/README.md

 As we can see it initializes a few variables, makes a function and runs a few try-catch exceptions.
 Let's break it down step by step:

 - Put url in string
-- declare xor key
+- Declare xor key
-- Get a temp path in the filesystem and put the program in it
+- Get a temp path in the filesystem to put the program in
-- Then it makes a function to decrypt the newly acquired program.
+- Then it makes a function to decrypt the newly acquired program
 - Sends the actual GET request to the server
 - Decrypt the file
 - Write it do the disk